-The initial step in carpet beetle control is the correct identification of the pest, followed by a thorough investigation that targets and eliminates the infestation source.
+The initial step in battling a carpet beetle infestation is the correct identification of the pest, followed by a thorough investigation that targets and eliminates the carpet beetle infestation source.
 Infested food should be discarded, and carpets, rugs, and clothing should be brushed or cleaned.
 Application of a residual insecticide in cracks, crevices, and the immediate areas around the infestation may be necessary depending on severity.

-Adult flour beetles are red-brown in colour, slender, and about 1/8-inch long.
-Both species (red and confused) look similar, but can be distinguished by looking at the antennae.
+The adult confused flour beetle is red-brown in colour, slender, and about 1/8-inch long.
+It and its cousin, the red flour beetle, look similar, but flour beetle identification can be accomplished by looking at the antennae.

-The confused flour beetle’s antennae gradually enlarge toward the tip, ending in a four segmented club.
-The red flour beetle’s antennae become club-like abruptly, and the club has three segments.
+Confused flour beetle antennae gradually enlarge toward the tip, ending in a four segmented club.
+Red flour beetle antennae become club-like abruptly, and the club has three segments.